miladbarzideh/shortify/docs/phase_01.md

 ## Introduction

-The goal of this phase is to implement a simple URL shortener with two endpoints using the Go programming language, Echo framework, and Logrus for logging.
 In this phase, we will not use any databases and use an in-memory solution to store data.

 ## Implementation Details